Turkish Citizenship by Investment: The Ultimate Guide

 Why Turkey?

-Turkey is a vast country that straddles the Eurasian continent, with one foot in Western Europe and one in the Middle East.
-With a population of 85 million, an averate age of 31.8 years old and a life expectancy of 78, Turkey is a highly dynamic country and a true amalgamation of many cultures.
+With a population of 85 million, an average age of 33.5 and a life expectancy of 78, Turkey is a highly dynamic country and a true amalgamation of many cultures.

 From a business point of view, Turkey has an emerging manufacturing sector that produces everything from televisions to home appliances.
 It’s a member of the G20 and NATO, as well as a candidate for membership in the European Union (EU).
-There is no denying that it’s a regional economic powerhouse and now the world’s 17th-largest economy.
-In 2023, Turkey’s Gross Domestic Product (GDP) per capita grew 4.5%, passing US$1 trillion for the first time.

-These strong fundamentals, including its young population, strategic location, and emerging market status, among other elements, make it a noteworthy country for investors.
+These strong fundamentals, including its young population, strategic location and emerging market status, among other elements, make it a noteworthy country for investors.

-But it’s not all a bed of roses and Turkey does have its fair share of challenges.
+But it’s not all a bed of roses, and Turkey does have its fair share of challenges.

-These include sharing a border with its war-torn neighbour, Syria, to the south and hostile relations with its eastern neighbour, Armenia.
-Add to this the fact that the Turkish lira has crashed hard in the past few years, the country’s friendship with Russia, the authoritarian aspirations of the country’s President Erdogan and, well, the list goes on and on.
+Add to this the fact that the Turkish lira has crashed hard in the past few years, the country’s friendship with Russia, the authoritarian aspirations of the country’s President Erdoğan and, well, the list goes on and on.

-The Turkey Citizenship by Investment Program
+The Turkey Citizenship-by-Investment Program

 The legal foundation of its CBI program is based on its Citizenship Law, Act No. 5901, Regulation 2016/9601, which was passed and signed into law by Turkey’s Council of Ministers.

-The main Benefits of Turkey’s CBI program include:
+The main benefits of Turkey’s CBI program include:

 Three Routes to Obtain Turkish Citizenship by Investment

-If you’re wondering how to acquire Turkish citizenship by buying property, then here’s your thorough answer.
 The Investment Office, under the jurisdiction of the Presidency of the Republic of Turkey, has set out three routes on how a foreigner can obtain Turkish citizenship by investment.

 1. Acquiring a Property